MrMonkey420/mrmonkey420.github.io/README.md

 3. Sort the list of sprites based on their depth, so that sprites with a greater depth are drawn after sprites with a lesser depth.

 4. Draw the sprites in the order they appear in the list.
 This ensures that the deepest sprites are drawn behind the sprites closest to the player.

+**Pivot point:**

+There are other ways to sort sprites, and depending on the situation one would be better than others.

+If one entity wants to move around of a column, for example, their Z-order is in constant change and our code should solve it.
+Here is one more way to do it:

+We can use what its called a pivot point: a point situated in the spot where the entity is supposed to touch the ground (at the same height than their feet) that we can use to compare better dynamic entities.
+We will compare their Y-axis because, in general in 2D games, the more upwards an entity is situated, further away from the player in Z-axis it is.

+I made some code that could help you understand it more [here](https://github.com/MrMonkey420/mrmonkey420.github.io)

+### Camera Culling

+In essence, what we are gona do is set the camera bounds and detect if any entity is inside of it.
+Also we can call the camera bounds “frustum”.

+1. Determine the camera's view frustum: In a 2D game, the camera's view frustum is essentially a rectangle that represents the portion of the game world that's visible    on the screen.
+You can calculate the view frustum by using the camera's position and size, as well as the screen size.

+2. Cull objects outside the frustum: Once you have the view frustum, you can test each object in the scene to see if it's within the frustum.
+You can do this by          testing the object's bounding box or bounding circle against the frustum.
+If the object is outside the frustum, you don't need to render it.

+3. Render visible objects: Once you've culled objects outside the view frustum, you can then render the visible objects.

+There are more ways to implement this idea, like fractionary culling, but we are gonna focus in the standard one.

+To see some code about Camera Culling visit [this page](https://github.com/MrMonkey420/mrmonkey420.github.io)